syncfusion-content/maui-docs/MAUI/TimePicker/commands.md

 ---
 layout: post
 title: Events in .NET MAUI TimePicker control | Syncfusion
-description: Learn here all about the Command support in Syncfusion .NET MAUI Picker (SfTimePicker) control and more details.
+description: Learn here all about the Command support in Syncfusion .NET MAUI Time Picker (SfTimePicker) control and more details.
 platform: maui
 control: SfTimePicker
 documentation: ug